 What is it?

-The Intimacy Project is a nine month journey into your life with God, creating space and time for what you say is most important to you.
+The Intimacy Project is an eight month journey into your life with God, creating space and time for what you say is most important to you.
 Over five weekends, you will experience a rhythm of learning contemplative practices, spending time alone in reflection and the opportunity to process your experience in a safe group setting.
 But this is so much more than a “learning” experience.
 It results in changes in your inner life with God and yourself which changes your outer life with God and others.
 This course speaks to the heart and spirit.
 Healing occurs.

 For those who have been through a spiritual formation program of some kind or perhaps are spiritual directors, please don’t think ”been there, done that."
 Although some of the practices won’t be new to you, the way they are offered is new and you are in a different place than you were the first time you learned them.
 This time, you wouldn’t be learning something to offer to someone else but you would be immersing yourself in your own love relationship with God.
 As a spiritual director and founder of a spiritual formation center, Deb Turnow (founder of Kavanna House and Director of The Intimacy Project) knows that one of the temptations is to give, give, give.
 Being a part of The Intimacy Project (IP) would guarantee you’d have five weekends set aside to just “be” with God.
 Imagine what space that might open up in your own soul to truly rest and receive.
 We’ve had many spiritual directors take part and it offers freedom and a place to just “be."